nyno-kb/python-101/setup.md

 ~~~
 {:  .output}

-### Jupyter Notebook and PIP
+### Jupyter Lab and PIP
 Before moving on, you need to check the PIP version - this should have been installed together with Python.
 If this did not happen see the Tip box below.
 Type the following in the PowerShell:
 ~~~
 pip --version
 ~~~
 {: .python}
-If the command returns e.g. pip 21.2.4 you have it corrently installed
+If the command returns e.g. pip 21.2.4 you have it corrently installed - otherwise move to the Tip box below before you continue
 Now you can simply type:
 ~~~
-pip install notebook
+pip install jupyterlab
 ~~~
 {: .python}
 An installation will start in the PowerShell - when it finishes type the following and the notebook will launch
 ~~~
-jupyter notebook
+jupyter lab
 ~~~
 {: .python}
 Now you are ready to learn how to code in Python!